Using this guide What's covered

 What is carpal tunnel surgery?

-Carpal tunnel surgery relieves the symptoms by cutting the ligament that’s pressing on the nerve.
+Carpal tunnel surgery relieves the symptoms by cutting surrounding ligaments to reduce pressure on the nerve.
 There are 2 ways of doing this:

 The details